NikKowPHP/social-brain/introduction.md

 This book is the baton.

-To prove it, your journey will begin in Chapter 1 with your first, most essential tool—an emergency reset switch for your nervous system.
-You will get an immediate, powerful win before you learn a single page of theory.

 **Redefining the Conductor**

 Let's be clear about our central metaphor.
 The old model of a conductor is an authoritarian maestro, demanding perfection.
 That is not our goal.
 A modern conductor, a Conductor of connection, does not primarily direct; they listen.
 Their first job is to create an environment of such profound safety and trust that the orchestra's best music can emerge on its own.
 They lead not from the podium, but from the center of the music.
 This book will teach you how to conduct from any chair in the orchestra—whether you are the CEO or the intern.